MicrosoftDocs/azure-devops-docs/docs/pipelines/get-started/yaml-pipeline-editor.md

 [!INCLUDE [version-gt-eq-2019](../../includes/version-gt-eq-2019.md)]

-Azure Pipelines provides a YAML pipeline editor based on the [Monaco Editor](https://github.com/microsoft/monaco-editor) that you can use to author and edit your pipelines from the Azure DevOps portal.
-The editor provides tools like Intellisense support and a task assistant to provide guidance when editing a pipeline.
+Azure Pipelines provides a YAML pipeline editor that you can use to author and edit your pipelines.
+The YAML editor is based on the [Monaco Editor](https://github.com/microsoft/monaco-editor), and so it provides tools like Intellisense support and a task assistant to provide guidance when you edit a pipeline.

 :::moniker range="azure-devops-2019"

 > [!IMPORTANT]
 > The YAML pipeline editor was introduced in Azure DevOps Server 2019 Update 1.
-If you are using Azure DevOps Server 2019 RTW, the YAML pipeline editor described in this article is not available, but you can edit your YAML using the text editor of your choice and check it into your pipeline's repository.
+If you're using Azure DevOps Server 2019 RTW, the YAML pipeline editor described in this article isn't available, but you can edit your YAML using the text editor of your choice and check it into your pipeline's repository.

 :::moniker-end
 ## Edit a YAML pipeline